Allowances by Site and Job Title

 - Any employees who subsequently change Job Title, Site or FTE / Working days or hours through the Employee Change process or via Employee Benefits.

-It is recommended to use this publish option only during initial setup and not in a live environment with existing balances present.
+It is recommended to use this publish option only during the initial setup of your environment and not in a live environment with existing balances present.
 This is because this option will over-write existing time off allowances.
-If in doubt, please contact Natural HR support.